Skip to main content

 • self-employed people who want detailed tax and related information in one place, and

 The guide covers other areas you may need to consider if you decide to grow your business such as taking on staff or registering for VAT.
-It also explains what you need to do if you decide to stop trading and has detailed guidance on tax credits and universal credit for the self-employed.
+It also explains what you need to do if you decide to stop trading and has detailed guidance on universal credit for the self-employed.

 You can download the guide here.